Myth: Market value will always be the same as the assessed value of the property.

 Myth: A property inspection serves the same purpose as an appraisal.

-Reality: A home inspection report serves a completely different purpose than an appraisal report.
-The point of an appraisal report is to form an opinion of market value during the appraisal process and the completion of the appraisal.
 The purpose of a home inspector is to assess the condition of the home and its main components, then produce a report on their conclusions.